ananquay15x9/Pi-Sensor-iSite/README.md

 ## Known limitations

 **Randomized MAC churn**
-Modern iOS and Android devices use MAC aeddress randomization during Wi-Fi probe scanning.
+Modern iOS and Android devices use MAC address randomization during Wi-Fi probe scanning.
 As a result, a single physical phone may appear as multiple MAC addresses over time.
 The scripts apply time and signal-based merging to reduce duplication, but this cannot fully eliminate MAC churn, especially in crowded environments.